cylc/cylc-doc/src/tutorial/runtime/introduction.rst

          cylc play runtime-introduction

-      The tasks will start to run - you should see them going through the "Waiting", "Running" and "Succeeded" states.
+      The tasks will start to run - you should see them going through the *waiting*, *running* and *succeeded* states.
+The *preparing* and *submitted* states may be too quick to notice.

-      When the workflow reaches the final cycle point and all tasks have succeeded it will shutdown automatically and the GUI will go blank.
+      When the workflow reaches the final cycle point and all tasks have succeeded the scheduler will shutdown automatically.

       .. tip::

-         You can also run a workflow from the Cylc GUI by pressing the "play" button at the top of the GUI.
+         You can run a workflow from the Cylc GUI by pressing the "play" button at the top.

    #. **Inspect A Job Log.**

-      Try opening the file ``job.out`` for one of the ``get_observations`` jobs in a text editor.
-The file will be located within the :term:`job log directory`:
+      Try opening the ``job.out`` log for one of the ``get_observations`` tasks in a text editor.
+The file will be in the :term:`job log directory`:

       .. code-block:: sub

          cd ~/cylc-run/runtime-introduction/runN
-         log/job/<cycle-point>/get_observations_heathrow/01/job.out
+         cat log/job/<cycle-point>/get_observations_heathrow/01/job.out

       You should see something like this: